bfunky/ascii/README.md

-# ascii
+# Ascii
-A library to check strings and transliterate to ascii encoding
+A library to validate strings and transliterate to ascii encoding

 ## Usage as static class